OrchardCMS/OrchardDoc/Documentation/Orchard-1-7-1-Release-Notes.markdown

   * New Custom Forms event activity
   * Decoupled specialized from the Workflows modules, and moved some activities to specific modules
 * *Orchard.MediaLibrary*: Fixed XmlRpcHandler allowing blogging clients to work with Media Library
-* *Orchard.Indexing": Added the container id to the search index
+* *Orchard.Indexing*: Added the container id to the search index
 * *Orchard.Antispam*: New JavaScriptAntiSpamPart (Lombiq)

 The full list of fixed bugs for this release can be found here: